 There are two great tours that are only offered during the festival plus the Behind the Seeds Tour that is offered all year.
 They are all a fun and a great way to mix things up if you’ve been to the festival before.

-- Gardens of the World – “Here’s your chance to explore—or even develop—a budding passion for gardening!
-Join a knowledgeable Disney horticulturist and a small group of fellow enthusiasts on this fascinating 3-hour walking tour throughout Future World and World Showcase.”
-The tour is $85 plus tax per person and guests need to be at least 16 to participate.
+- Gardens of the World – “Over the course of 3 hours, join a knowledgeable Disney Horticulturist—and a small group of fellow enthusiasts too—for a fascinating walking tour throughout the World Showcase Pavilions.”
+The tour is $85 plus tax per person and guests need to be at least 12 to participate.
 Tours take place on select Mondays, Tuesdays, Thursdays and Fridays from 9:00 AM to 12:00 PM during the Festival.
 Call (407) WDW-TOUR to make a reservation or visit guest relations when you arrive.

 - English Tea Garden Presented by Twinings of London® – On the tour “you’ll learn you’ll learn more about the artistry behind the growing and blending of herbs, which is vital for the creation of uniquely flavored brews.”
 There are three different ways to take this tour.